Medical History Layout

 Before use, review internal sheets carefully and customize for the practice.
 The Medical History sheet uses special input and checkbox fields for medications, allergies, and problems.
 The internal sheet is only an example and may contain allergies and problems that do not exist in the Open Dental master lists.

 It is important that the master Medications List, Allergy List, and Problem List do not contain duplicates.
-Each input field and checkbox on a medical history sheet corresponds to a specific item in the master list.
+Each input field and checkbox on a Medical History sheet corresponds to a specific item in the master list.
 When importing, spelling is compared to find matches.
 If exact matches are not found, import will not work properly.
-For example, if the allergy on the medical history is attached to 'Penicillin', but the patient's medication list contains Pen, the allergies will not match and the import will not work.
+For example, if the allergy on the Medical History is attached to 'Penicillin', but the patient's medication list contains Pen, the allergies will not match and the import will not work.

 Medication, problem, and allergy input fields and checkboxes require special setup.
 See below for additional information.
 For general information on customizing the Medical History sheet, see the following pages: